Pwd9000-ML/terraform-azurerm-sonarqube-aci/README.md

 ## Example 1

 Simple example where the entire solution is built in a new Resource Group (Default).
 This example requires very limited input.
-Only specify a Resource Group and supply your custom domain (FQDN) you wan tto link to the certificate.
+Only specify an Azure Resource Group and supply your custom domain (FQDN) you want to link to the Let's encrypt cert using the variable `caddy_config`.

 ```hcl
 provider "azurerm" {